How to behave on a Swiss train

 Jump on, ride to your stop, hop off — without offending anybody.
-Sounds easy, but it’s not, a guru of Swiss transport etiquette told me as we road the rails together.
+Sounds easy, but it’s not, a guru of Swiss transport etiquette told me as we rode the rails together.

 Franziska von Grünigen — whose pen name is Katja Walder — spent a decade writing a newspaper column about awkward situations she’d observed as a commuter in Switzerland.
 She’s among the four million travelling an average of 15km (9 miles) door-to-door for work, 31% of them by public transport.
 More recently, she’s published a 180-page rule bookexternal link with cartoons by Daniel Müller showing top examples of people behaving badly aboard public transport.